rich-fs/myhomepage.api/README.md

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL3 License.